oscarw3/react_note_search/README.md

 Since this is a demo app, this is just for experimenting with react and the serverless stack.
 There are multiple ways in which it can be improved upon and should if productionized, for example:
 - Adding highlighting when words have been selected
-- Validations of the input text (handling super large texts, for example) Just to name a few!
+- Validations of the input text (handling super large texts, for example)
+- Improve UI/css of the search bars and replace button Just to name a few!

 #### Usage